gochan95/NameTooComplicated/README.md

 ## Description of the project
 ```
-DrawSquad is a website that allows people to draw in 3D in real time.
+DrawSquad is a website that allows people to draw in 3D.
 ```

 ## Description of the key features in Beta version